By the end of this lab, you will be able to:

 Transfer saved work

-Next move or copy your newly created lab1.html file into your public_html directory.
+Copy your newly created lab1.html file into your public_html directory (which should already exist).

-and press Enter.
-Once these three steps are completed you can test the results by going to
+Once these steps are completed you can test the results by going to

-If you can't access your page, or if it doesn't display correctly ask the TAs for help.
+If you can't access your page or if it doesn't display correctly, ask the TAs for help.
 This OIT page may also help.